-For the first time at the Medical Music Society of London, we are featuring a concert of music for two pianos, and are delighted to welcome the well-known duo Katya Apekisheva and Charles Owen.
+For the first time at the Medical Music Society of London concerts held at the Royal Over-Seas League, we are featuring a concert of music for piano duet and two pianos, and are delighted to welcome the internationally known duo Katya Apekisheva and Charles Owen.

 Described as a “profoundly gifted artist” by the magazine Gramophone, Katya Apekisheva has earned her place as one of Europe’s most renowned and gifted pianists.
 Born in Moscow, into a family of musicians, she attended the Gnessin Music School for exceptionally gifted children making her stage debut at the age of 12.
 She continued her studies in Jerusalem at the Rubin Music Academy and later at the Royal College of Music in London.
 From these auspicious beginnings she went on to be a Prizewinner of the Leeds International Piano competition and has gone on to enjoy a career performing with many of the world’s leading orchestras, including the London Philharmonic Orchestra, the Philharmonia Orchestra, the Halle Orchestra, the Moscow Philharmonic, the Jerusalem Symphony, the English Chamber Orchestra and the Royal Philharmonic Orchestra, working with renowned conductors such as Sir Simon Rattle, David Shallon, Jan Latham-Koenig and Alexander Lazarev.